RosieJ3/is477_silksong/README.md

 ```
 This query simply selects some observations from the nss_two_body_orbit table.
 This table contains “non-single-star orbital models for sources compatible with an orbital two-body solution”, per the Gaia archive.

 Download the output as a VOTable named “gaia_double_stars.vot”.
-Run `[MAKE GAIA NONULL SCRIPT ITS REALLY SHORT].py` to clean null rows and select our chosen important columns.
+Run `gaia_nonull.py` to clean null rows and select our chosen important columns.
 The output should be a CSV named “gaia2.csv”.

 Navigate to https://skyserver.sdss.org/CasJobs/SubmitJob.aspx and create an account.
 Click the “MyDB” tab and upload gaia2.csv as a user table titled gaia2.
 Click the “Query” tab and ensure DR18 is selected in the “Context” dropdown.
 Enter the following query:
 ```